Do deer eat watermelon? Including (Rinds, Fruits, Vines)

 Since deer are amazing jumpers, your main wall needs to be high enough – think at least 8 feet tall – to stop them from easily leaping over.

-But here’s a trick I’ve found really works well: consider putting up two parallel fences, spaced about 3 to 4 feet apart.
+But here’s a trick I’ve found that really works well: consider putting up two parallel fences, spaced about 3 to 4 feet apart.
 This space between them messes with a deer’s ability to judge the distance for a safe landing when they jump, making them much less likely to even try.

 You can use strong chicken wire, plastic netting, or metal mesh for these fences.
 Just mind that you leave enough room inside the barrier for your watermelon plants to grow big and spread out.